-Current students who wish to take a course(s) for transfer credits at an outside institution must obtain prior approval from the NewSchool Office of Admissions.
-Students must meet with their academic advisor to discuss and obtain a Letter of Permission, which will be submitted to the Office of Admissions for approval.
+Current students who wish to take a course(s) for transfer credits at an outside institution must obtain prior approval from the NewSchool Office of the Registrar .
+Students must meet with their academic advisor to discuss and obtain a Letter of Permission, which will be submitted to the Office of the Registrar for approval.